 Step 1.
 Go to the MultCloud website to register an account.
 You can also log in directly with your Google or Facebook account.

 Step 2.
-Click "Add Cloud" and select the iCloud Photos icon, then enter your Apple ID and complete two-factor authentication to add iCloud Photos to MultCloud.
+Click "Add Cloud" and select the iCloud Drive icon, then enter your Apple ID and complete two-factor authentication to add iCloud Drive to MultCloud.
 After that, add your OneDrive or OneDrive for Business account to MultCloud in the same way.

 Step 3.
-On the "Cloud Sync" page, choose an album in iCloud Photos as the source and a OneDrive folder as the destination.
+On the "Cloud Sync" page, choose a folder in iCloud Drive as the source and a OneDrive folder as the destination.

 - MultCloud offers 5 GB of free data per user per month.
 And if that's not enough, you can upgrade to get more data traffic, ultra-fast sync speeds, and more cloud sync modes.

-- If you want to sync iCloud Photos to Synology NAS, you only need to add your NAS account, and then change the destination to a folder on the NAS.
+- If you want to sync iCloud Photos to Synology NAS, you only need to add your NAS and iCloud Photos accounts, and then change the source and destination.

-- You can also click "Schedule" to automatically sync iCloud Photos with OneDrive at a specific time.
+- You can also click "Schedule" to automatically sync iCloud Drive with OneDrive at a specific time.

 Here you can find all the required information on how to perform iCloud to OneDrive sync.
 Moreover, using MultCloud, you can easily and efficiently sync data stored in your iCloud Drive and OneDrive accounts with minimal effort, manage data across various accounts, and accomplish data backup and migration.